 6. I will display a positive and supportive attitude with BNI members.

 *(Professional standards outlined in a formal code of ethics, supersede the above standards.)

 1. Only one person from each category is permitted to join a chapter of BNI.
 Membership Committees of each Chapter have final authority relating to category conflicts.

 2. Members must represent their primary occupation, not a part-time business.

 3. The weekly meetings last for 90 minutes.
 Members need to arrive on time and stay for the entire meeting.

 5. Attendance is critical to the group.
-If a member cannot attend, they may send a substitute (not a member of their own chapter) to the meeting, (this will not count as an absence).
-A member is allowed three absences in any rolling six-month period.
-More than this and the individual's membership may be reviewed by the chapter’s Leadership Team or Membership Committee.
+If a Member cannot attend, they may send a substitute (not a Member of their own Chapter) to the meeting.
+This will not count as an absence.
+A Member is allowed three absences in any rolling six-month period.
+More than this and the individual's category is subject to being opened by the Chapter’s Membership Committee.

 7. Visitors may attend chapter meetings up to two times.